juhameskanen/abstract/README.md

 ## Contents

-* [The Visualized Theory](gallery.md) — Interactive walkthroughs of gravity, inertia, and atomic structures as emergent phenomena.
+* [The Visualized Theory](gallery.md) — Gallery of simulations demonstrating gravity, inertia, and atomic structures as emergent phenomena.
 * [Pages](https://juhameskanen.github.io/abstract/) – HTML and PDF versions of all papers
 * [Papers](https://github.com/juhameskanen/abstract) – LaTeX and python simulation source code for all papers
 * [CHANGELOG ➡](CHANGELOG.md) – Record of updates, improvements, and new simulations